 What are the best hikes in New Jersey?
 That’s subjective, but this is my list of top 10 hiking trails in the beautiful Garden State.
 Most of these hikes – whether they’re easy or hard – feature great scenery.

 Why?
-Mount Tammany offers perhaps the most striking view anywhere in New Jersey, with a panoramic overlook of the winding Delaware River and Mt.
-Minsi on the Pennsylvania side.
+Mount Tammany offers perhaps the most striking view anywhere in New Jersey, with a panoramic overlook of the winding Delaware River and Mount Minsi on the Pennsylvania side.
 As an added bonus, you’ll pass the picturesque Dunnfield Creek on the way down.
 It’s a short but steep 1.2-miles to the summit and total of 3.5 miles for the whole loop.
 It’s a huge payoff for a relatively short hike.
-For an extra long hike, take the 11-mile Mt.
-Tammany and Sunfish Pond loop.

 Cons: You’ll be hard pressed to find solitude on this trail.
 It’s very popular – so much so that unfortunately the trail is littered with garbage.